jostylr/literate-programming/lp6.md

 JS Parse options

-And now we work on get the options to parse.
+And now we work on getting the options to parse.
 The syntax is an optional number to indicate when to process (0 for pre, 1+ for during, nothing for post), followed by whatever until parentheses, followed by optional arguments separated by commas.
 Examples: `0 marked (great, file)` and `marked` and `marked awesome(great)`

         var funname, ind, funargs, match, funreg = /^(\d*)\s*([^(]+)(?:\(([^)]*)\))?$/;